Rajil1213/cs50AI/README.md

 * [`Week 6`](./Week6) - Solutionn to:
   * [`parser`](./Week6/parser/parser.py) : generates all possible parse trees and noun phrase chunks for the given set of grammar rules and vocabulary
   * [`questions`](./Week7/questions/questions.py) : uses TF-IDF algorithm to answer questions supplied by the user based on the given corpus of (wikipedia) text files

+## The Output Demo for each of the above projects is available [here](https://www.youtube.com/watch?v=VaIzKbgbZus&list=PLjW6qZzRxHChlqUlIZSY2TtqJ9TUwd027).

 *The rest of the files were coded/provided by the CS50 team*